genicos/ahmmmls_iterative_site_testing/run_simulation/README.md

 ### 95thresh.py
 Finds 95% cutoff of log likelihood from null model simulations, to establish threshold for significance.

-### bp_morgan_unscaled
+### bp_morgan
-Base pair coordinate to morgan coordinate conversion for drosophila.0.4.txt samples.
+Base pair coordinate to morgan coordinate conversion for simualted samples.

 ### config_generator.py
 Uses Ahmm-s outputs to generated model files and place them into config_files/

-### drosophila.0.4.txt
+### passer_1_template
-Results of a simulation of read counts extracted from a neutral admixed population of drosophila melanogaster along a single chromosome.
+Results of a simulation of genotypes extracted from the parental populations of Passer Italiae

 ### gen_panel
 Generates the panel files by simulating the admixed population with selection and simulating the sampling of reads from those populations.

-### get_chrom_size.py
-Gets size of chromosome 3R in morgans

 ### run_ahmmmls
 Runs Ahmm-mls on panel files.